 Short cruises are great for vacationers with tight time or budget constraints.
 They're more enjoyable and relaxing if you plan ahead, though.
-If you're thinking about taking a quick cruise getaway, here are a few tips to ensure you’ll get the most out of your short cruise experience:
+If you're thinking about taking a quick cruise getaway, here are a ten tips to ensure you’ll get the most out of your short cruise experience:

 1. Pick the right itinerary.
-Short cruise itineraries include a varying number of in-port and sea days, so choose one that best fits your preferences.
+Short cruise itineraries include a varying number of in-port and sea days, so choose the one that best fits your preferences.
 Some people find “at sea” days boring, while others relish the chance to relax and unwind aboard their floating resort.

 5. Get onboard early and unpack.
 Time is at a premium on short cruises.
 The last thing you want to be doing as the ship sails away is unpacking your clothes.
-Bring only carry-on luggage if possible and plan to come aboard for lunch.
+Bring only carry-on luggage if possible and plan to come aboard in time for lunch.
 Once rooms are available, head straight to your cabin, unpack, and get ready to go.

 6. Check the daily schedule.
 A copy of the ship’s daily schedule should be waiting for you in your cabin.
-Look it over to find out about the timing of the safety drill, as well as details on dining and entertainment.
+Look it over to find out about the timing of the ship's safety drill, as well as details on dining and entertainment.
 The daily program will also provide information on spa and fitness center tours, port and shopping talks, sailaway festivities, and other events.
-You might want to bring a copy along with you as you make your way around the ship.
+You might want to bring a copy along of the schedule with you as you make your way around the ship.

-9. Sign up for youth programs as soon as possible.
+9. Sign up for youth programs.
 If your kids are planning to participate in the ship’s kids and teens programs, it’s important to get them comfortable and involved as soon as possible.
 Make sure to visit the appropriate age group areas, sign them up for the program, and strongly encourage them to participate in the first scheduled event.
 Friendships are often forged in the first evening and timely participation can make all the difference – especially on a short cruise.
-In addition, if your cruise line offers nursery programs and/or in-room babysitting and you’d like to take advantage of these, book your dates and times as soon as you get onboard.
+In addition, if your cruise line offers nursery programs and/or in-room babysitting and you’d like to take advantage of these, book your dates and times as soon as you get on the ship.

 10. Relax and get ready to set sail.
 Ease into the experience and get into the short cruise frame of mind.
 As the ship leaves the pier, join the gang at the sail away party and leave all your worries behind.
 When it comes to fun, budget-friendly short cruises are definitely in the money.